studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### The course starts before my semester start.
 Can I enroll nevertheless?

 Yes.
-Just in case, you can ask your program lead.
+Just in case, you can ask your program lead or the responsible person at your university.

 ## Grading